coreBOS/coreBOSDocumentation/user/pages/09.security-guide/05.users_auth/item.md

 If you use SSL or TLS, it is absolutely necessary that your openldap trusts the domain controllers and their certificates.
 Make sure that you have a corporate certificate authority and issue certificates for all of your domain controllers.
 (Sounds horrible but is quite easy if you just install a Active Directory integrated certificate authority as Windows Server role.)
 You will need to export the certificate and import it for openssl.

 ### Export CA Certificate
 Use Windows Certificate Mangement Console to export the CA certificate base-64 encoded.
-If you installed the ca web management feature, just visit:[http://your-dc/certsrv/certcarc.asp](http://your-dc/certsrv/certcarc.asp), choose base-64 format and click “Download CA certificate”.
+If you installed the ca web management feature, just visit:[http://your-dc/certsrv/certcarc.asp](http://your-dc/certsrv/certcarc.asp), choose base-64 format and click "Download CA certificate".

 ### Import CA Certificate for OpenLDAP